 UPDATE: I acquired an HDMI switch so now I can switch between three inputs: the Mac Mini, the Windows box, the Raspberry Pi and my new server (see below.)
 It cleans the desk up a bit since a single keyboard and mouse can control all the upstairs servers and they all can generate HDMI video.
 I really should have done it sooner but I was waiting for the prices to drop.
 I also picked up a long HDMI cable which plugs into my Sony STR-KS470 Matching Surround Sound Home Theater System which feeds the Samsung plasma in the den.
 Not pulled into service very often but useful when I need the real-estate for applications like Eclipse.

 I live in a house built to modern standards, i.e. wooden studs covered in drywall.
 As a result, wireless range is necessarily limited.
 While I can get a good signal on a Mac Book Pro in the den from the wireless router in the office, the Acer design means that the laptop wireless antenna doesn't "see" as good a signal and speeds are negatively impacted.
-As a result, I've taken to leaving the Acer hard-wired in the den.
 Things became more problematic when I tried to use the Acer out on the deck.
-Rarely was I successful in connecting to the router in the den.
+Rarely was I successful in connecting to the router in the office.
 I ended up configuring a repeater in the kitchen which resolved the connectivity issues.
 I just have to remember to switch networks when moving indoors.